Eschatologue/CM_wiki/docs/class/sorcerer/storm.md

 Whenever you use your Storm Within feature, you can spend 2 Sorcery Points to gain the following benefits.

-**Armor of Winds**  When you choose your Tempestuous Ascent option, you gain a +2 bonus to your Armor Class and Dexterity saving throws until the start of your next turn.
+**Armor of Winds**{ .inl } When you choose your Tempestuous Ascent option, you gain a +2 bonus to your Armor Class and Dexterity saving throws until the start of your next turn.
 If your Innate Sorcery is active, the bonus is +3 instead.

-**Triboelectric**  When you choose your Arcane Tempest option, any creature that failed its save also takes 2d6 Lightning or Thunder damage (your choice).
+**Triboelectric**{ .inl } When you choose your Arcane Tempest option, any creature that failed its save also takes 2d6 Lightning or Thunder damage (your choice).
 If your Innate Sorcery is active, the damage is 3d6 instead.

 ### Level 18: Wind Soul

 The storm inside of you becomes more powerful.

-**One with the Storm**  You have immunity to Lightning and Thunder damage and you have a Fly Speed of 60 feet.
+**One with the Storm**{ .inl } You have immunity to Lightning and Thunder damage and you have a Fly Speed of 60 feet.

-**Blessing of the Tempest**  As a **:rsc-a: Magic**{ .rsc } action, you can reduce your Fly Speed to 30 feet for 1 hour and choose a number of creatures within 30 feet of you equal to 3 + your Charisma modifier.
+**Blessing of the Tempest**{ .inl } As a **:rsc-a: Magic**{ .rsc } action, you can reduce your Fly Speed to 30 feet for 1 hour and choose a number of creatures within 30 feet of you equal to 3 + your Charisma modifier.
 The chosen creatures gain a Fly Speed of 30 feet for 1 hour.
 Once you use this feature, you can’t use it again until you finish a **:rest-short: Short** or **:rest-long: Long Rest**.

 --8<-- "includes/snippets/spells2/lv0-5.md"